cloudfoundry/docs-dev-guide/deploy-apps/prepare-to-deploy.html.md

 * [Heroku Third-Party Buildpacks](https://devcenter.heroku.com/articles/third-party-buildpacks) for a list of community-developed buildpacks. --- This page has links to buildpacks developed for Heroku, which may (but have not been verified to) work with Cloud Foundry.

-* Custom Buildpacks --- See "Custom Buildpacks" in _Extending Elastic Runtime_.
+* [Custom Buildpacks](../../extending/custom-buildpacks.html) for information on creating your own custom buildpacks.

-To use a buildpack that is not built-in to Cloud Foundry, you specify the URL of the buildpack when you push an application, using the `--buildpack` qualifier.
+To use a buildpack that is not built-in to Cloud Foundry, you specify the URL of the buildpack when you push an application, using the `--buildpack` flag.